Accessibility Features on ClickNathan

 1. Popup Windows.
 This site uses Javascript to launch new windows, including links that exit this site as well as some internal links, such as those that point to the Flash Cards and individual portfolio items.

 2. Exceptions to the rule.
 The word “site” on this page refers to everything on ClickNathan except for the Flash Cards.
-Flash Cards are free-flowing ideas caught in the eye of a butterfly and pissed out through the tit of a beachmaster seal.
+Flash Cards were free-flowing ideas caught in the eye of a butterfly and pissed out through the tit of a beachmaster seal.
 They often contain Flash and experimental aspects which go beyond my abilities to make accessible.

 If anyone feels that there is more that can be done to make this site available to someone who can’t currently view it, please contact me and let me know of your ideas or suggestions.